surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ### Ensemble

-An ensemble chorus effect using digital and bucket-brigade device (BBD) delay lines.
-Along with standard chorus parameters the effect includes parameters for BBD clock rate, saturation, and anti-aliasing filter frequency.
+Ensemble chorus effect based on BBD (bucket-brigade device) delay lines (with optional clean digital delay lines, too).

-The implementation of the BBD emulation is based on a [2018 DAFx paper](http://dafx2018.web.ua.pt/papers/DAFx2018_paper_12.pdf) by Martin Holters and Julian Parker.
+Implementation of the BBD chip is based on a [2018 DAFx paper](http://dafx2018.web.ua.pt/papers/DAFx2018_paper_12.pdf) by Martin Holters and Julian Parker.